List of special elections in the Philippines: Fifth Republic era

+In 2025, the Supreme Court ruled in Hagedorn vs. House of Representatives, et. al. that the commission does not have to wait for a resolution from the House of Representatives, saying that R.A.
+No. 7166 repealed the provision of R.A.
+No. 6645 where the commission had to receive a resolution from the relevant chamber to schedule a special election.
+This stems from the fact that the COMELEC did not hold a special election at Palawan's 3rd district after its incumbent Edward Hagedorn died mid-term.
+Hagedorn's son Elroy John filed a petition to the Supreme Court due to the House of Representatives' nonaction.

 As with general elections, special elections are usually scheduled on a Monday.
-During the Third Republic, special elections were held concurrently with midterm elections.
-However, special elections held since the 15th Congress are mostly done on Saturdays.
+Special elections held since the 15th Congress are mostly done on Saturdays.
 In some cases, election days are declared as holidays.

 Lack of special elections

 In accordance with current laws, the decision to call a special election to fill permanent vacancies is not mandatory, and is solely at the discretion of Congress, which has received criticism for not quickly acting to fill such vacancies.
 Despite many vacancies occurring well before a year from the end of a congressional term, Congress has left many such seats unfilled.
 In more extreme examples some even remained vacant for two years or more: